-After becoming licensed in 2010/2011, AB1OC and AB1QB setup a “temporary” HF station in our second floor home office.
-In retrospect, this was a good idea because it gave us a chance to use some of our HF equipment and to learn what we really wanted to do with a more permanent station.
+After becoming licensed in 2010/2011, AB1OC and AB1QB set up a “temporary” HF station in our second-floor home office.
+In retrospect, this was a good idea because it gave us a chance to use some of our HF equipment and learn what we really wanted to do with a more permanent station.
 Our temporary station did have a number of problems that eventually motivated us to build a more permanent “shack”.
 These included:

-- The second floor location required a 20+ ft connection to ground which created RF problems in the temporary shack
+- The second-floor location required a 20+ ft connection to the ground which created RF problems in the temporary shack

 - The room did not have adequate electrical power or cooling to allow full operation of our station in a comfortable environment

 - We did not have a good way to disconnect and ground our antennas during electrical storms

 - We only had room for one operating position which became a problem as we both got more involved in HAM radio

 I plan to cover the design and construction of our new ham shack in a series of four posts.
 This first post will cover the planning and framing aspects of the project.

 Late in 2011, we began to make plans for a more permanent station in the basement of our house.
 Our goals for our new ham shack design included:

 - Building a state-of-the-art multi-op station with separate positions that would allow both of us to operate at the same time